lucasjmcfarlane/VZV/README.md

-Raylib must be installed on your system for the program to compile.
-Refer to the build instructions on the [Raylib Wiki](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux).
+Zig 0.14.0 or later must be installed on your system.
+See [Zig Getting Started Guide](https://ziglang.org/learn/getting-started/).

-Build Steps:
+Build/Run Steps:
 1. `unzip the project .zip file`
 2. `cd VZV`
-3. `make`

-Run Steps:
-1.  `./VZV`
+3. `zig build run` for VZV or `zig build run-palette` for the color palette previewer